ArtemisRex22/startup/notes.md

 If used inside an object it refers to the object.
 # 4.4
 Document object model (DOM)
+    It is an object representation of the HTML elements that the browser uses to render the display.
+The browser also exposes the DOM to external code so that you can write programs that dynamically manipulate the HTML.
+    Everything in an HTML document is a node in the DOM, and it appears as a big CS tree in the DOM.
-Event handlers
+    The document variable lets you access the DOM Event handlers
     Event categories:
         Clipboard - Cu, copied, pasted